-Moreover, if M is indecomposable and L is purely inseparable, then the $\Lambda_L$ -module $M_L$ is indecomposable.
+Moreover, if M is indecomposable and L is purely inseparable, then the Λ_L -module M_L is indecomposable.

 Proof.
 The first assertion is Schur's Lemma.
 Statement (ii) can be found in [12], Proposition 6.10.
-For (iii) choose a separably closed extension L. Since $M_L$ is simple and the Brauer group Br(L) vanishes, the inclusion $L \subset E_L$ must be an equality.
-Hence the same holds for $K \subset E$ , and M is Schur.
+For (iii) choose a separably closed extension L. Since M_L is simple and the Brauer group Br(L) vanishes, the inclusion $L \subset E_L$ must be an equality.
+Hence the same holds for $K \subset E$, and M is Schur.
 Finally, let M be indecomposable and L purely inseparable.
-To check that $M_L$ is indecomposable it suffices to treat the case that $L \subset K^{1/p}$ , where p > 0 is the characteristic.
+To check that M_L is indecomposable it suffices to treat the case that $L \subset K^{1/p}$, where p > 0 is the characteristic.
 Let $f, g \in E_L$ be two non-units.
-Then $f^p, g^p$ are non-units that belong to $E \subset E_L$ .
-They vanish in the residue skew field $\kappa$ , so the same holds for f, g.
-It follows that f + g vanishes in the residue class ring $\kappa_L$ of $E_L$ , so $f + g \in E_L$ is a non-unit.
+Then f^p, g^p are non-units that belong to $E \subset E_L$.
+They vanish in the residue skew field κ , so the same holds for f, g.
+It follows that f + g vanishes in the residue class ring κ_L of E_L , so $f + g \in E_L$ is a non-unit.
 Consequently, the non-units form a left ideal.

-Note that Kraft and Riedtmann ([31], Theorem in 2.6) showed that a quiver representation M is Schur if and only if the point M in the representation space admits an open neighborhood where all points are geometrically indecomposable.
+Lemma 3.6(ii) shows in particular that Schur representations are geometrically indecomposable, because Schur representations are preserved by base change.
+Note that Kraft and Riedtmann ([33], Theorem in 2.6) showed that a quiver representation M is Schur if and only if the point M in the representation space admits an open neighborhood where all points are geometrically indecomposable.

-Also note that moduli spaces of representations are traditionally formed in the realm of Geometric Invariant Theory [39], which relies on the choice of stability conditions.
+Also note that moduli spaces of representations are traditionally formed in the realm of Geometric Invariant Theory [42], which relies on the choice of stability conditions.
 The latter ensure, by design, that the geometrically stable objects are Schur representations.
-In fact the geometrically stable objects for any given stability condition form an open subset of X. In turn, all possible GIT quotients are simultaneously contained as schematic open subsets in our algebraic space $Q = X/H^{\text{op}}$ .
+In fact the geometrically stable objects for any given stability condition form an open subset of X. In turn, all possible GIT quotients are simultaneously contained as schematic open subsets in our algebraic space $Q = X/H^{\text{op}}$.
 However, the semistable objects, which frequently appear on the boundary in GIT quotients, often fail to be Schur and are thus beyond the scope of this paper.